Current status of MSSM Higgs sector with LHC 13 TeV data: Parameter space and current bounds

-Apart from the above parameters, we vary the input top pole mass ($m_t (m_t^\mathrm{pole})$) in gaussian distribution around a central value of 173.21 GeV and a standard deviation of 0.55 GeV~\cite{Agashe:2014kda}.
-We sample $\sim 10^{8}$ points within the above mentioned ranges.
-The Supersymmetric sparticle spectrum and various production and decay modes of the Higgs sector were generated using FeynHiggs 2.12.0 \cite{Heinemeyer:1998yj,Heinemeyer:1998np,Degrassi:2002fi,Frank:2006yh,Heinemeyer:2007aq,Bahl:2016brp}.
+Apart from the above parameters, we vary the input top pole mass ($m_t^\mathrm{pole}$) in gaussian distribution around a central value of 173.21 GeV and a standard deviation of 0.55 GeV~\cite{Agashe:2014kda}, and $m_t^\mathrm{pole}$ is randomly extracted from the distribution.
+We sample $\sim 6 \times 10^{8}$ points within the above mentioned ranges.
+The SUSY sparticle spectrum and various production and decay modes of the Higgs sector are generated using FeynHiggs 2.12.0 \cite{Heinemeyer:1998yj,Heinemeyer:1998np,Degrassi:2002fi,Frank:2006yh,Heinemeyer:2007aq,Bahl:2016brp}.
 The neutral Higgs production cross-section through gluon gluon fusion (ggF) \cite{deFlorian:2009hc} and the charged Higgs production \cite{Plehn:2002vy,Berger:2003sm,Dittmaier:2009np} cross-section are calculated using FeynHiggs.
-For other processes like vector boson fusion (qqH), associated production with vector bosons (Vh), we take the corresponding SM-like heavy Higgs cross-section form LHC Higgs Cross-section Working Group \cite{lhchxswg,Dittmaier:2011ti,Dittmaier:2012vm,Heinemeyer:2013tqa} and scale them accordingly\footnote{Detailed work on evaluation of uncertainties and correlation matrix of Higgs cross-sections and partial decay width has been done in \cite{Bechtle:2013xfa,Bechtle:2014ewa,Arbey:2016kqi}.}.
+On the other hand, the neutral Higgs production cross-sections through vector boson fusion ($qqH$), associated production with vector bosons ($VH$) and associated production with $b\bar{b}$ pair ($b\bar{b}H$) are evaluated using the following prescription: we fit the SM-like heavy Higgs production cross-section calculated by the LHC Higgs Cross-section Working Group (HXSWG) \cite{lhchxswg,Dittmaier:2011ti,Dittmaier:2012vm,Heinemeyer:2013tqa} to a function and multiply it with the appropriate MSSM/SM ratio of the couplings involved in the process.
+Generically, presence of light SUSY particles in the spectrum could significantly alter these cross-sections and under such circumstances it would not be correct to implement the fitting procedure described above.
+However, in the context of our analysis, where the gluino, squark and slepton masses have been fixed at a rather high value, the SUSY corrections would impart a very small change, and, under such circumstances, the fitting procedure adopted to calculate the $qqH,~VH$ and $b\bar{b}H$ cross-sections would yield correct approximations~\cite{Anastasiou:2008rm,Harlander:2010wr,Pak:2012xr, Degrassi:2012vt,Dittmaier:2014sva}\footnote{Detailed work on evaluation of uncertainties and correlation matrix of Higgs cross-sections and partial decay width has been done in \cite{Bechtle:2013xfa,Bechtle:2014ewa,Arbey:2016kqi}.}.
+We also evaluated the $ggh/H/A$ and $bbh/H/A$ cross-sections through \texttt{SusHi} \cite{Harlander:2016hcx,Harlander:2012pb}.
+The $ggh/H/A$ cross-sections obtained from \texttt{SusHi} were compared against the corresponding FeynHiggs cross-section, while the $bbh/H/A$ cross-sections generated by \texttt{SusHi} were compared against the cross-sections obtained through the previously mentioned procedure using fitting functions, for a set of $10^{4}$ randomly chosen points from the entire data-set.
+It has been observed that the cross-sections deviated at most by $\sim 15\%$ in both cases.
+We would like to note that \texttt{SusHi} uses the $5$ flavor scheme to compute the $bbh/H/A$ cross-sections while the HXSWG cross-section values, used to derive the fitting function, correspond to $4$ flavor $+$ $5$ flavor Santander matched cross-sections~\cite{Harlander:2011aa,PhysRevD.67.093005}.
+This difference in the cross-section evaluation scheme can result in a deviation of $\sim 5-15\%$, which partially explains the deviation in the cross-section values computed by \texttt{SusHi} and the fitting functions.